Hamas says it released American-Israeli hostage in goodwill gesture toward Trump administration

-DEIR AL-BALAH, Gaza Strip (AP) — An American-Israeli soldier held hostage for more than 19 months in the Gaza Strip was released Monday, Hamas said, in a goodwill gesture toward the Trump administration that could lay the groundwork for a new ceasefire with Israel.
+DEIR AL-BALAH, Gaza Strip — (AP) — An Israeli-American soldier held hostage for more than 19 months in the Gaza Strip was released Monday, Hamas said, in a goodwill gesture toward the Trump administration that could lay the groundwork for a new ceasefire with Israel.

+The Israeli military confirmed that Edan Alexander had been turned over to the Red Cross and was being brought to Israeli forces.

 Israel has promised to intensify its offensive, including by seizing the territory and displacing much of its population again.
 Days before the ceasefire ended, Israel blocked all imports from entering the Palestinian enclave, deepening a humanitarian crisis and sparking warnings about the risk of famine if the blockade isn't lifted.
 Israel says the steps are meant to pressure Hamas to accept a ceasefire agreement on Israel's terms.